tjd1234/cmpt120fall2022/lectures/lecture29/lecture29notes.md

 ## Dictionaries are Changeable

 Like lists, dictionaries are *mutable*, i.e. they can be changed.
-You can both add/remove *key*:*value* pairs, and you can change the value associated with a key.
+You can add/remove *key*:*value* pairs, and also change the value associated with a key.
 For example:

 ```
 >>> age = {'Marge': 34, 'Homer': 36}